Nurseries Online

 • BLUE PROVINCE

-Very old variety with a bluish fruit, later to ripen than many, large attractive foliage
+A very old variety with a bluish fruit.
+Later to ripen than many with large attractive foliage.

 • DWARF BROWN